vmelnychuk/java-servlet/README.md

-## Java template project
+## Java servlet project
-This is quick start java gradle project
+This is servlet training project
-Actions:

-    - clone it:  git clone https://github.com/vmelnychuk/java-template-project.git
-    - remove remote:  git remote remove origin
-    - add new remote:  git remote add origin NEW_ORIGIN
-    - push master:  git push -u origin master
-    - git all stuff:  git push -u origin --all
+Pages:

+* Sign Up
+* Log In
+* Main page
+    - Hello
+        - show count on page visiting by current user with AJAX
+        - show count of total page visiting
+        - show date of last page visitig by current user
+    - Bye
+        - the same as for Hello
+* Log Out page